-Rick D. Jones – Dr. Koldenhoven
+Rick D. Jones

 “My new ankle is life-changing.
 I’ve had such marvelous results!
 If you are going to have a total ankle replacement, you can’t get a better surgeon than Dr. Koldenhoven!”

-Gillette, Wyoming resident Rick Jones loves to hunt bird and elk.
+Gillette, Wyoming resident Rick Jones loves to hunt birds and elk.
 His passion for hunting even affects his choice of pet.
 Rick and his wife raise, train and show upland hunting dogs called Wirehaired Pointing Griffons, which occupies a lot of their time.
 Professionally, Rick is a heavy equipment operator.

 Rick stayed overnight in the hospital.
-He used a wheelchair, a walker and crutches for several weeks after surgery.
+He used a wheelchair, a walker, and crutches for several weeks after surgery.
 He took pain medication for a few days and then switched to Tylenol.
 Rick also completed a round of physical therapy appointments to rehabilitate his new ankle.

 “My new ankle is life-changing.
 I’ve had such marvelous results!
 I wake up in the morning and can hardly believe it.
-After all those years of dealing with the pain and now it’s totally gone!
+After all those years of dealing with the pain, and now it’s totally gone!
 If you are going to have a total ankle replacement, you can’t get a better surgeon than Dr. Koldenhoven!”
 Rick is enjoying life again and is back to hiking and hunting.
 He can even keep up with the dogs now!